Chelsoconn/170/Security.md

    * *TLS encryption* allows us to *encode messages* so that they can only be read by those with an authorized means of decoding the message
    * TLS encryption uses a combination of *Symmetric Key Encryption* and *Asymmetric Key Encryption*.
 Encryption of the initial key exchange is performed asymmetrically, and subsequent communications are symmetrically encrypted.

 HTTPS sends messages through a cryptographic protocol called [TLS](http://en.wikipedia.org/wiki/Transport_Layer_Security) for encryption.
 Earlier versions of HTTPS used `SSL`or Secure Sockets Layer until `TLS` was developed.
 These cryptographic protocols use certificates to  communicate with remote servers and exchange security keys before data  encryption happens.
-You can inspect these certificates by clicking on  the padlock icon that appears before the `https://`:

 To securely send messages via HTTP we want both the request *and* the response to be encrypted in a such a way that they can only be decrypted by the intended recipient.
 The most efficient way to do this is via symmetric key cryptography.
 If we want to use symmetric keys however, we also need a way to securely exchange the symmetric key.